List of government agencies in DC Comics: Squad K

 Squad K is a special response team tasked with apprehending Superman if he should ever turn rogue, and with the apprehension of other Kryptonian criminals.
-Perseus Hazard, the grandson of Ulysses Hazard, was the group's first commander; after his death, he was replaced by a Native American named Sergeant Cloud, possibly a descendant of Johnny Cloud from the Losers.
+Perseus Hazard, the grandson of Ulysses Hazard, was the group's first commander; after his death, he was replaced by Sergeant Cloud.

 S.T.O.R.M.

 S.T.O.R.M. is the agency employing John Stone.
 It is a tribute to S.H.I.E.L.D. and a precursor to Stormwatch.
 It appears in the pages of Planetary.

-Stormwatch

-Stormwatch is a United Nations crisis intervention team.
-It was founded by the United Nations during the late 1970s as part of an effort to police the growing population of post-humans created in the wake of the Comet Effect.
-The agency has generated significant controversy over the years.
-It was shut down in 1998 due to budgetary and political concerns.
-The agency was re-established sometime after the Authority's takeover of the United States under a severely limited budget.

-Suicide Squad

-The original Task Force X consisted of two branches: the domestic and the international.
-The domestic branch was called Argent and the international branch called the Suicide Squad was originally put under the command of General J.E.B.
-Stuart.
-The first Suicide Squad was a minor backup series about a quartet of adventurers.
-That version of the Squad consisted of Rick Flag, his girlfriend Karin Grace, Dr. Hugh Evans, and Jess Bright.

-The second and better-known Suicide Squad was a "off the book" covert black ops government strike team.
-The team was partially made up of imprisoned supervillains and death row convicts with no hope of release.
-These criminals had either agreed to or were coerced into serving as expendable agents, assigned to perform extremely dangerous or impossible missions, in return for a full pardon for their actions.
-They were officially unsanctioned and publicly denied by the U.S. government.
-The prisoners' participation was used as rationale for plausible deniability in the event of failed missions, as the rationale claiming that the incidents are merely attacks by criminals.

-In addition, there were other non-prisoner members (such as Nemesis, Nightshade, and Oracle) who participated in the team as part of individual arrangements.
-The Suicide Squad operated out of Belle Reve Penitentiary in Louisiana.

 Syndicate

 The Syndicate, led by King Faraday, is a neutral council of experts in the intelligence field considered the world's greatest spies and maintain order between other intelligence agencies.
 Their base of operations appears to be a safehouse in São Paulo, Brazil.
 The team appeared in the pages of Grayson.

 T

 Task Force Delta

 Task Force Delta is a blanket organization that helps to oversee smaller U.S. government covert agencies such as Knightwatch.